allen-garvey/dithermark/README.md

 An interactive, in-browser playground for image dithering and color quantization algorithms.
 Demo at [app.dithermark.com](https://app.dithermark.com).

-## Electron
+## Running offline

-Standalone desktop Electron builds can be found [on the releases page.](https://github.com/allen-garvey/dithermark/releases).
-Directions for creating an Electron build can be found in `docs/electron.md`
+Standalone desktop builds can be found [on the releases page.](https://github.com/allen-garvey/dithermark/releases).

 ## Documentation